dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 ## Storage Classes

-The CSI driver for Dell PowerStore version 1.3 and later, `dell-csi-helm-installer` does not create any storage classes as part of the driver installation.
+The CSI driver for PowerStore version 1.3 and later, `dell-csi-helm-installer` does not create any storage classes as part of the driver installation.
 A wide set of annotated storage class manifests have been provided in the `samples/storageclass` folder.
 Use these samples to create new storage classes to provision storage.

 ### What happens to my existing storage classes?